sudopla/python-serverless-api/README.md

 # Python-Serverless-API

-This is a serverless API microservice developed using the [AWS CDK](https://aws.amazon.com/cdk/) and structured following [best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).
+This is a serverless API developed using the [AWS CDK](https://aws.amazon.com/cdk/) and structured following [best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).

 The application is organized into logical units, such as API, database, monitoring resources and deployment pipeline.
 These logical units should be implemented as [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html), including the infrastructure and the runtime code.
 The constructs are later group in [stacks](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html), which define the deployment models.

 The runtime code is written in Python and defines basic CRUD operations to manage music albums as an example.

-In this project you can also find how to apply linting and formatting rules to your code.
-Implement continuos integration using [GitHub Actions](https://docs.github.com/en/actions) and continuos deployment using [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html).
+In this project you can also find how to apply linting and formatting rules to your code and how to implement continuos integration using [GitHub Actions](https://docs.github.com/en/actions) and continuos deployment using [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html).

 ### Architecture